anhkind/redips789.github.io/docs/spring-certification/Spring-Security.md

 it does not match "/events/" or "/events/1".
 The pattern "/events*/**", "/events123/456", and "/events/1/form?test=1".

-There are two wildcards that can be used in URL patterns: -* Matches any path on the level at which the wildcard occur.
+There are two wildcards that can be used in URL patterns:
+  - `*` matches any path on the level at which the wildcard occur.
 Example: /services/* matches /services/users and /services/orders but not /services/orders/123/items.
-- **
-  Matches any path on the level at the wildcard occurs and all levels below.
+  - `**` matches any path on the level at the wildcard occurs and all levels below.
 If only /** or ** then will match any request.
 Example: /services/** matches /services, /services/, / services/users and /services/orders and also /services/orders/123/items etc.

 ## Why is the usage of mvcMatcher recommended over antMatcher?